viktordanov/stripe-recommendations/README.md

     return redirect("/");
   }

-  await syncStripeData(stripeCustomerId);
+  await syncStripeDataToKV(stripeCustomerId);
   return redirect("/");
 }
 ```

 Notice how I'm not using any of the `CHECKOUT_SESSION_ID` stuff?
 That's because it sucks and it encourages you to implement 12 different ways to get the Stripe state.
 Ignore the siren calls.
-Have a SINGLE `syncStripeData` function.
+Have a SINGLE `syncStripeDataToKV` function.
 It will make your life easier.

 ### `/api/stripe` (The Webhook)